Robert W. Baird lifts Canada Goose Holdings Inc. [GOOS] price estimate. Who else is bullish?

 Insider trade positions for Canada Goose Holdings Inc. [GOOS]

-Positions in Canada Goose Holdings Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 69 institutional holders increased their position in Canada Goose Holdings Inc. [NYSE:GOOS] by around 5,282,816 shares.
-Additionally, 73 investors decreased positions by around 6,732,542 shares, while 19 investors held positions by with 33,013,203 shares.
-The mentioned changes placed institutional holdings at 45,028,561 shares, according to the latest SEC report filing.
-GOOS stock had 24 new institutional investments in for a total of 1,796,898 shares, while 26 institutional investors sold positions of 1,335,496 shares during the same period.
+68 institutional holders increased their position in Canada Goose Holdings Inc. [NYSE:GOOS] by around 5,691,382 shares.
+Additionally, 77 investors decreased positions by around 6,817,018 shares, while 17 investors held positions by with 32,958,201 shares.
+The mentioned changes placed institutional holdings at 45,466,601 shares, according to the latest SEC report filing.
+GOOS stock had 23 new institutional investments in for a total of 2,096,300 shares, while 28 institutional investors sold positions of 1,426,848 shares during the same period.